 The Georgia Department of Public Health has designated Kennesaw State University as a distribution site to provide COVID-19 vaccinations to all students, faculty, and staff.
 KSU has partnered with Wellstar Health System to give the vaccinations to our campus population.

-The vaccines are a critical tool to help "Protect the Nest” and we strongly encourage everyone to get vaccinated to advance the health and safety of our campus community.
-If you have additional questions not addressed by the FAQ below, email email@example.com.
+The vaccines are a critical tool to help "Protect the Nest," and we strongly encourage everyone to take this step to advance the health and safety of our campus community.
+If you have additional questions after reviewing the FAQ, email firstname.lastname@example.org.